ihdia/sanskrit-ocr/README.md

 # sanskrit-ocr

 *Note: This branch contains code for IndicOCR-v2.
-For IndicOCR-v1, kindly visit the `master` branch.*
+For IndicOCR-v1, kindly visit the [this](https://github.com/ihdia/sanskrit-ocr) branch.*

 ----------------------------------------------------------------------------